johnosbb/CeaiveEditor/sentence_structure.md

 - __If__ you work hard, stay focused, and never give up, __then__ you can achieve your goals and turn your dreams into reality.

+#### Mastering Suspense in a Periodic Sentence

+initial qualifying constructions such as as "although", "even", or "if" lead to more complicated periodic structures, presenting information that becomes complete—safe to accept as final—only when joined with or reassessed in light of information in the base clause.

+- Although she had studied diligently for months, pouring over textbooks and attending review sessions, the complexity of the exam questions caught her off guard, leaving her with a sense of uncertainty and a flicker of doubt in her mind.
+- Even in the face of adversity and seemingly insurmountable challenges, he persevered with unwavering determination, drawing strength from within and inspiring those around him to rise above their own limitations.
+- If we dare to dream big and embrace the unknown, venturing outside our comfort zones and taking risks, we may discover new horizons and unlock the boundless potential that lies within us.